 The deployment element specifies that the portlet is to be available to the Public group.
 This means that all users will be able to search for this portlet and add it to their pages.
+Use all CAPS for PUBLIC.

 Since no initializer class is specified, the FormExample portlet will use the default initializer JspPortletInitializer.
 This initializer requires a page name as a parameter.
 The FormExample has its own JSP page, called FormExample.jsp.